 The Jason Louis Zarri Memorial Scholarship is now open for applications!
 This scholarship is supported by donations from the family of Jason Zarri, former graduate student in the Department of Philosophy at San Francisco State, and other contributions in Jason's honor.

 The entire application process is administered online, through SF State Academic Works.
-No hard-copies of any document will be needed.
+No hard copies of any document are required.

 Requirements and Criteria: